 Note that the below mechanics are in the process of being revised - please read the bolded sections carefully.

 The vox behave similarly to humans in terms of general gameplay.
 The main difference to be aware of is that they cannot breathe oxygen, and are poisoned both by direct exposure, and by oxygen-based medicines like dexalin.
 Ammonia should be used to treat suffocation instead.
 Human-made medication is also generally less effective on them, and protoslurry and voxform dendrites should be used instead.
-Human medicine is currently appropriate for vox, and phoron should be used rather than ammonia; this will be changed in the near future.

 Due to their scaled carapace, vox can use the Toggle Vox Pressure Seal verb to remove the need for a pressure suit to survive in vacuum, at the cost of slower movement.
 They do however still need a nitrogen supply to breathe and to avoid pressure damage to the lungs.
-This ability is not yet present in the game; currently vox are entirely immune to low pressure.

 The vox digestive tract is an intricately engineered, incredibly efficient horror, and vox can eat all kinds of non-foods, process them into pure forms, and spit them back up.
 This feature is not in the game yet.